 Leah, Associate Director, Corporate Relations, joined Rice University in 2011.
 She was previously part of the constituent strategy team, working with donors and colleagues on all matters regarding stewardship and donor relations, and joined OCFR in late 2014.
 Prior to coming to Rice, Leah spent time in Washington, DC working in the international policy realm, and six years at the Greater Houston Partnership, where she assisted companies looking to relocate to or expand in the Houston area.
 She also worked at the non-profit Neighborhood Centers, Inc. implementing grass-roots economic development in lower income neighborhoods across our region.
 Leah is a Houston native and holds a bachelor of arts in international studies and Spanish from Southwestern University, and a master’s degree in international affairs- Latin American studies from Ohio University.

-Ashley, Development Coordinator of Corporate and Foundation Relations, joined Rice University in May of 2017.
-Ashley Comes to Rice from Texas Tech Univesity where she was an instructor of Anthropology and Archaeology courses with the department.
+Ashley, Assistant Director of Foundation Relations, joined Rice University in May of 2017.
+Ashley comes to Rice from Texas Tech University where she was an instructor of Anthropology and Archaeology.
 She received her bachelor's and master's degrees in Anthropology from Texas Tech in 2010 and 2014, respectively.
 She is a proud native of Dallas.

 Elizabeth, Department Coordinator of Corporate and Foundation Relations, joined Rice University in May 1998.
 She held positions within the Department of Resource Development and the Office of Admissions.
 Prior to coming to Rice, Elizabeth was employed with the City of Houston, Department of Health and Human Services for 8 years.
 She is a proud native of Lubbock, Texas.